nhantien/grant-program-analytics/docs/UploadData.md

 ex.
 When you upload raw survey monkey data file for the year 2030, it should be named `survey_monkey_2030.xlsx`.

 ## Step 2: Upload Raw Data File
+Firstly, you need to upload `institution_data.csv` to the `INSTITUTION_DATA/` folder.
-Firstly, you need to upload the raw survey monkey file to `/raw/survey_monkey` folder within a bucket whose name starts with `databasestack-tlefanalytics`.
+Then you need to upload the raw survey monkey file to `/raw/survey_monkey` folder within a bucket whose name starts with `databasestack-tlefanalytics`.
 For details, please refer to [our data lake schema](DataLakeSchema.md).\
 Click `Upload` to upload the file.

 ![Raw Survey Monkey Folder](./images/raw-sm-folder.jpeg)